aub/wp_backup/README.md

 ## <a name="installation"></a>Installation

     gem install wp_backup

 ## <a name="usage"></a>Usage

 You'll now have acceess to the wp_backup command.
-Try wp_backup help to get a list of available tasks.
+Try "wp_backup help" to get a list of available tasks.

 ## <a name="copyright"></a>Copyright
 Copyright (c) 2012 Aubrey Holland